syncfusion-content/wpf-docs/wpf/Updown/Restriction.md

 ## Minimum and Maximum value

-The Value of `UpDown` control can be restricted within maximum and minimum limit.
+The value of `UpDown` control can be restricted within maximum and minimum limit.
 The spin button helps to increase or decrease the value by using mouse interaction.
 Once the increase or decrease value reached the predefined maximized or minimized value, the value does not change.

 Another way,